rickerp/unbabel-backend-engineering-challenge/README.md

 python main.py --help
 ```

+## Assumptions

+* When in the scenario it is said "(...) calculating, for every minute, a moving average of the translation delivery time for the last X minutes", if the minute being considered is the _minute 20_ and _X is equal to 10_ if there is an event in the timestamp 10m00.000s it will not be considered - Exclusive at the start of the interval.
+(Check `test_exclusive_start_assumption` test in [test.py](test.py))

 ## Testing

 There are a few input examples in the [inputoutput folder](./inputoutput) which are used when testing in the [test.py file](test.py).
 You can run the tests by running the following command: